vippsas/vipps-order-management-api/vipps-order-management-api.md

 !["Example with a link to shipping information"](images/order-link-shipping-information-with-image.png)

-The following section will explain how to enrich a Vipps transaction with `Categories` and `Images`. `Link` and `Category` are required when using this API, whereas `Images` are optional.
+The following section will explain how to enrich a Vipps transaction with `Categories` and `Images`. `Link` and `Category` are required when using this API; whereas `Images` are optional.

 * [OpenAPI Spec with examples](https://developer.vippsmobilepay.com/api/order-management#tag/Category)